Triangle

 Associate Professor, Faculty of Science

-Roger is a clinical academic pharmacist with a long-standing special interest in pain management.
+Dr Roger Knapps is a clinical academic pharmacist with a long-standing special interest in pain management.
 Prior to his appointment at the University of Nottingham, Roger was an anaesthesia and pain management directorate pharmacist at Nottingham University Hospitals NHS Trust.
 His research focuses on analgesic use and clinical outcomes.
 He was the inaugural Chair of the United Kingdom Clinical Pharmacy Association pain management group and is President of the British Pain Society.

 Fiona Moffatt